Prajjwol09/sql-daily-practice/README.md

 ## 🧪 Practiced Queries (Day 1)

-Below are the refined SQL queries practiced today:
+Below are the SQL queries practiced today:

 ```sql
 -- Switch to the database